ezrafree/transactions/README.md

 - Instead of just a field for rent, set it up so that an array can be used to add in any monthly transactions
 - Allow filtering by statement of the Transactions List and Transactions Categories views

+### Development

+This project uses Grunt to build the JavaScript and stylesheet files.
+You'll need node.js and npm installed, and to run grunt just change into the directory and run:

+    grunt watch